andrikotliar/films-collection/README.md

 cd filmscollection
 ```

-Add or delete films form the db folder and then run
+Add or delete films form the db folder and then run commands:
-commands:

 ```bash
 npm install
 npm start
 ```

-It will install all required packages, create the "database"
+It will install all required packages, create the "database" file and start the
-file and start the development server.
+development server.

-Or run following commads to build project for the
+Or run following commands to build project for the production:
-production:

 ```bash
 npm install